ws-garcia/VBA-CSV-interface/docs/api/methods/sniffdelimiters.md

 ## Behavior

 The parser will guess the delimiters in the CSV file only when the `CSVstring` parameter is set to `vbNullString`, otherwise the guessing occurs on the given string.
+Use the `NumberOfRecords` parameter to define the number of records to be imported from the CSV file to detect delimiters, by default 10 records are imported.

 >⚠️**Caution**
 >{: .text-grey-lt-000 .bg-green-000 }
->Only some records will be used to guess the delimiters.
+>Only the specified number of records will be used to guess the delimiters.
 The method is very accurate, but there is a risk of inaccuracy in some rare cases.
 {: .text-grey-dk-300 .bg-yellow-000 }

 ### ☕Example